 RAM user authorization: Use your Alibaba Cloud account to log on to the RAM console, and grant the AliyunSMCFullAccess permission to the RAM user.

-- Ensure that you have created and obtained the AccessKey pair of your Alibaba Cloud account or RAM user.
+- Create and obtain the AccessKey pair of your Alibaba Cloud account or RAM user.
 For

-more information, see Create an AccessKey.
+more information, see Create an AccessKey pair.

 - Do not perform operations on the intermediate instance.